wind39/spartacus-csharp/README.md

   - Really fast import and export spreadsheets (CSV, DBF and XLSX), with no need of Excel or any other piece of software;
   - Communication between client and server;
   - Easy to work with cryptography of files and messages;
-  - Compress and uncompress zip files.
+  - Compress and uncompress zip files;
+  - Dynamic forms and components for Windows Forms and ASP.NET.

 Examples of how to use Spartacus are here: https://github.com/wind39/spartacus/wiki